 A focus group of mentees (n = 15) was conducted with the assessment team during a V4A monthly meeting in November 2018.
 This meeting included mentees who had been part of the program since the very beginning, those who had joined part way through, and new mentees not yet assigned to a mentor.
 The focus group interview was conducted in private without any mentors present and lasted for approximately one hour.
 The session comprised of open discussion of the program and guided questioning following the questionnaire items established previously for mentors and mentees.

-Analyses.
-Quantitative data was analyzed by first extracting survey data from Qualtrics to share among all group members.
+Analyses: Quantitative data was analyzed by first extracting survey data from Qualtrics to share among all group members.
 These data were placed into graphs in order to compare responses.
 Due to the low response rate (n = 8) of these survey items, statistical analyses were not applied.
 However, group members were able to interpret general trends that were supported by qualitative data.

 Qualitative data were analyzed for phone interviews conducted with mentors and the in-person group interview with mentees.
 Initial analyses occurred directly following the interviews as a team to discuss themes, and transcripts and notes were then further analyzed by a team member with experience in qualitative data analysis.
-The analyses focussed on general themes based off a large quantity of similar responses as well as unique insights and experiences of mentees/mentors that may not have reflected the entire group but still provide relevant information for the assessment.
+The analyses focused on general themes based off a large quantity of similar responses as well as unique insights and experiences of mentees/mentors that may not have reflected the entire group but still provide relevant information for the assessment.
 These analyses allowed the assessment team to explain why general trends from quantitative data was occurring in the program and give possible insights into problems and solutions.

-Limitations.
-Limitations to the methodology of this assessment and evaluation are primarily tied to low response rates and forced binary responses on individual survey items.
+Limitations: Limitations to the methodology of this assessment and evaluation are primarily tied to low response rates and forced binary responses on individual survey items.
 The low response rate via Qualtrics from both mentors and mentees gives limited information and may not be representative of all members of the program.
 Similarly, not all mentees at the focus group were able to refer to their experience within the program due to limited time in the program, thus limiting overall findings.
 As for survey items with forced binary responses, the assessment team had to balance between depth and ability to manageably analyze provided data.
 Many questionnaire items would improve from in-depth, qualitative responses, but binary (i.e., yes/no) responses were necessary due to the short timeframe of the assessment.
 Last, a limitation of this assessment comes from the qualitative responses as they may not represent all mentors/mentees.

 Results

-Program Logic Model.
-Figure 1 shows a program logic model (PLM) for the V4A mentoring program.
+Program Logic Model: Figure 1 shows a program logic model (PLM) for the V4A mentoring program.
 It depicts a visual representation of how the program is supposed to operate in theory based on information obtained during the evaluation process.
 While the PLM does not specify linkages or causal relationships among the elements of the model, it does help develop measures of program activities, outputs, and outcomes (McDavid, Huse, & Hawthorn, 2013).
 It is also useful for rapidly and efficiently communicating the most important aspects of the program to potential stakeholders.

 Figure 1.
 Program Logic Model for V4A Mentoring Program